Reenahg/hotelShell/README.md

 ### Features to add:

 #### Checking In
-- [ ] Confirm a stay for tonight and update the hotel
+- [x] Confirm a stay for tonight and update the hotel
-- [ ] Don't allow the same guest to check in more than once (throw an error?)
+- [x] Don't allow the same guest to check in more than once (throw an error?)
-- [ ] Don't allow a guest to check in if there are no free rooms
+- [x] Don't allow a guest to check in if there are no free rooms
-- [ ] BONUS: Consider refactoring your 'checkIn' function
+- [x] BONUS: Consider reactoring your 'checkIn' function

 #### Check out
-- [ ] On checking out a guest, update the hotel system to record the free room
+- [x] On checking out a guest, update the hotel system to record the free room
 - [ ] Request payment from the guest on checkout
+- [ ] Refactor checkout (mdn (find? filter?))

 #### Guests
 - [ ] Store guests' names and dietary requirements eg vegetarian, nut allergy etc.